 We strongly encourage our majors to study abroad.
 The International Education Office provides numerous low-cost opportunities for global learning—including opportunities in French-speaking Quebec, Canada; Paris, France; Salamanca, Spain; and Siena, Italy, to name just a few.

-In our major programs we are able to offer you small classes which promote student participation and proficiency in the foreign languages and afford you, the student, the opportunity to get to know your professors well.
+In our major programs, we are able to offer you small classes which promote student participation and proficiency in the foreign languages and afford you, the student, the opportunity to get to know your professors well.

 The B.A. programs develop students' ability to use the spoken and written language as they learn about the culture, history, and literature of the areas of the world where this language is spoken.

-Spanish majors in the B.A. program select a sequence of courses that focuses either on Spanish literature and culture, or on Latin American culture and Spanish American literature.
+Spanish majors in the B.A. program select a course sequence that focuses either on Spanish literature and culture, or on Latin American culture and Spanish American literature.
 Students are encouraged to study in Spain, Latin America, or France for a semester or year.
 Freshmen who want to teach French or Spanish begin their studies in the B.A. program.

 The classical studies minor enables students to study the languages and cultures of ancient Greece and Rome, including their art, history, mythology, philosophy, and theater.